Blockchain-Alchemy/GRAT/README.md

 ### Now with GRAT:
 - Code is free from typos
 - Perfect Syntax
-- Opeartions, Types & Variables all easily visable
+- Operations, Types & Variables all easily visible
 - So Easy to Learn
 - No Typing Required (not everybody can type)